| Safe Haskell | Safe |

 dataToExpQ :: (Quote m, Data a) => (forall b.
 Data b => b -> Maybe (m Exp)) -> a -> m Exp Source #

-converts a value to a Exp
+dataToExpQ converts a value to a Exp representation of the

 same value, in the SYB style.
 It is generalized to take a function

-override type-specific cases; see liftData
+override type-specific cases; see liftData for a more commonly

 used variant.